 For the purposes set out above, we may disclose your personal information to other organisations.
 The organisations to which we may disclose information may include:

-Personal information provided to DCS when you send us an e-mail message or other electronic format will only be used for the purpose for which you have provided it.
+Personal information provided to DJAG when you send us an e-mail message or other electronic format will only be used for the purpose for which you have provided it.
 Your details will not be added to a general mailing list.
-Unless required by law, DCS will not disclose this information without your consent.
+Unless required by law, DJAG will not disclose this information without your consent.

 Cookies are pieces of information that a website can transfer to an individual's computer hard drive.
 Most Internet browsers are pre-set to accept cookies.
 However, you can usually change the settings on your browser to not accept cookies.

-Cookies are used in three limited ways by some services on DCS websites:
+Cookies are used in three limited ways by some services on DJAG websites:

-Note: External sites that are linked to our websites are not under DCS control and you are advised to review their privacy and security provisions and statements.
+Note: External sites that are linked to our websites are not under DJAG control and you are advised to review their privacy and security provisions and statements.

 Separate security arrangements will typically apply, depending on the sensitivity of the information.
-For further information refer to the DCS Information Privacy Plan.
+For further information refer to the DJAG Information Privacy Plan.